orhun/orhun/TEMPLATE.md

 <center>

-Tip: Run `ssh git.orhun.dev` to browse my repositories on your terminal.
+█ Tip: Run `ssh git.orhun.dev` to browse my repositories in your terminal.

 </center>